 UT Southwestern contributes to the Dallas community and North Texas region in multiple ways.
-With about 16,400 employees and an operating budget of close to $2.8 billion, the Medical Center is a major source of jobs and economic activity for Dallas.
-UT Southwestern faculty receive over $427 million a year in external funding for research, and as an extension of our research mission, UT Southwestern promotes technology transfer activities that lead to the creation of companies aimed at translating research results into therapeutic agents.
+With more than 17,000 employees and an operating budget of $3.2 billion, the Medical Center is a major source of jobs and economic activity for Dallas.
+UT Southwestern faculty receive over $469.5 million a year in external funding for research, and as an extension of our research mission, UT Southwestern promotes technology transfer activities that lead to the creation of companies aimed at translating research results into therapeutic agents.

 In regard to clinical care, UT Southwestern contributes directly and indirectly to the quality of health care available to those who live in Dallas and North Texas.
 The majority of physicians who practice in the area were trained at UT Southwestern, and in addition to the care provided by UT Southwestern faculty physicians to patients at our affiliated partners – Parkland Hospital, Children’s Health℠ Children’s Medical Center, and the Dallas VA Medical Center – UT Southwestern University Hospitals (Zale Lipshy University Hospital and William P. Clements Jr. University Hospital) provide members of the Dallas community access to the most advanced care for the most serious medical problems.
 Clements University Hospital is a designated stroke center, our Harold C. Simmons Comprehensive Cancer Center is the only National Cancer Institute-designated comprehensive cancer center in North Texas, and the nursing program achieved Magnet status, recognized as the gold standard of nursing excellence.
 Clements University Hospital opened in late 2014, and is designed to be an expression of our commitment to delivering high-quality, patient-centric care that reflects the integration of our academic and clinical missions.